tshepang/blog/content/2006-movie-review.md

 ## performance of the year

-Crispin Glover shines in a bizarre performance in the surreal [Dead Man].
-Another favorite of mine is the almost comic one of James Caan in [Dogville], however the year's favorite is easily Eamonn Walker's dictator in [Lord of War], a great highlight of an already brilliant movie.
+Crispin Glover shines in a bizarre performance in the surreal [Dead Man], however the year's favorite is easily Eamonn Walker's dictator in [Lord of War], a great highlight of an already brilliant movie.
 I found the character portrayal of Tia Dalma, the witch in *Dead Man's Chest*, the closest competitor to Eamonn Walker's character.